ryanjustindejesus/filter-with-grep/README.md

 <h2>Description</h2>
-In this lab, I learned how to navigate a Linux file structure, locate files, and read file contents.
+In this lab, I learned how to use the grep command and piping to search for files and return specific information.
 <br />